microsoft/azure-pipelines-tasks/Tasks/Maven/README.md

 #Build your Java code using Maven in VSTS

-###Paramaters for Maven build task are explained below
+###Parameters for Maven build task are explained below

 - **Maven POM file :** This is a Required field.
 Provide relative path from the repo root to the Maven POM .xml file.
 [Click here to know more about POM] (http://maven.apache.org/guides/introduction/introduction-to-the-pom.html)